evenrus/myeloma_SNV/README.md

     1. Pass by 1 or more callers
     2. Target VAF > threshold (defalut 2 %)
     3. Target depth > 100
-    4. Mutation supported by 1 or more reads on each strand
+    4. Mutation supported by 1 or more reads on each strand (when available data)
+    5. At least 5 reads supporting mutation (when available data)
-    5. No SE or SR flag
+    6. No SE or SR flag
-    6. Maximal population frequency < 0.005.
+    7. Maximal population frequency < 0.005.
 If frequency 0.0025-0.005, remove missense mutations except in BRCA1, BRCA2 and TP53.

 Optional:
     1. Filtering based on panel-specific good normals